scotty-james/Milestone-Project-3--North-Coast-500/README.md

 ## <p align="center"> Acknowledgements

-- I would like to thank and acknowledge my mentor Spencer Barriball for his usual encouragement throughout the [project and for the helpful tips and recommendations along the way, thank you for your guidance and support!
+- I would like to thank and acknowledge my mentor Spencer Barriball for his usual encouragement throughout the project and for the helpful tips and defensive programming recommendations along the way, thank you for your guidance and support!

 - The Code Institute Slack Community which continues to be a fantastic resource when troubleshooting.